 Social Media offers businesses a rich, and sometimes confusing, selection of platforms to choose from.
 Some social platforms are considered "mandatory" and others have specific demographics that make them better suited to some businesses than others.
 How do you know which platforms are right for you?
 At Engage121 we've been managing social media for businesses since 2008.
 Last year we developed a social media concierge service – Social Media Assistant – that knows how to optimize and manage a business's social presence.
 Here's where we start: Across all platforms: We ensure messaging, contact information, and photos are consistent across all platforms: Profile descriptions should be as close to identical as possible across all platforms.
 For Facebook, LinkedIn and Google+ they can be.
 Twitter, Instagram, and Pinterest all have a 160 character limit, which will constrain the description.
 Bottom line: we make sure your profile descriptions follow best practices to optimize your social branding.
 Contact information should be explicit – i.e., we make sure people don't have to ask for your phone number, address or website.
 Since we're putting all this energy into getting “found” on social we make it as easy as possible.
 Profile pictures should project a professional image.
 We choose a high-quality photo that visually represents your business.
 Logos work, but for many professionals such as realtors, doctors, attorneys, or CPAs, for example, a professionally created headshot is recommended.
 Profile pictures should be consistent across your social platforms, although size requirements differ.
 We also establish a business page on each platform.
 For Facebook this is a requirement and only a business page has access to Insights analytics and advertising.
 It is also against Facebook's Terms of Service to use a personal page with commercial intent.
 And, while only "required" for Facebook, this is a best practice across all platforms and one that we firmly believe in.
 Next are platform-specific recommendations and considerations: Facebook: As the platform with the greatest number of members (1.6 billion and growing) we focus here first.
 Facebook should have a place in every business's social strategy.
 We thoroughly complete the “About” section with location, website, and phone number.
 For many of our client's businesses, we add store hours and, possibly, price range.
 Next we focus on page controls in the settings section.
 There are many options in the left navigation bar for Settings, but some of the most important are found in the first section – General: Visitor Posts: There are 3 options here: letting anyone directly post to your page; requiring review before posting, or disable posting for everyone.
 As your social media concierge we always allow unlimited business inquiries on your page.
 And, we make sure you are alerted as soon as these come in.
 Page moderation/profanity filters: we work with our clients to identify any keywords to suppress.
 Profanity filter is always "on" for our clients.
 Similar page suggestions: If a business page permits this section on their page, then those suggested businesses will appear on your page and you will appear [...]

-As a social media company, of course we advertise on social media via Facebook ads.
+If you are on social media, you need to take advantage of Facebook ads.
+There are plenty of agencies like Voy Media who are trained in Facebook Ads that can help your business grow their online presence.
+But don't just take our word for it, take a look at our results.
 For the month of January, we added Google Adwords into the mix and wanted to share performance results.
 First, the ads we ran were as similar as they could be given the ad requirements and/or constraints of each channel.
 That means that targeting, calls to action, and creative were all kept as closely aligned as possible to get a good read on the performance of each.
 The results?
 At first, we were blown away by the results: In every metric except Cost Per Click and Cost Per Conversion Facebook ads outperformed Google Adwords by close to 300%+.
 Conversion costs of the Facebook ads ran roughly 1/5 of what they cost using Google Adwords.
-But it really makes sense, doesn’t it?
-For starters, Facebook offers very powerful behavioral targeting that’s superb for segmentation based on actions.
-Plus, as a social platform, Facebook ad placements enable, or even encourage, digital “word of mouth” through Likes, comments, and shares.
+But it really makes sense, doesn't it?
+For starters, Facebook offers very powerful behavioral targeting that's superb for segmentation based on actions.
+Plus, as a social platform, Facebook ad placements enable, or even encourage, digital "word of mouth" through Likes, comments, and shares.
 At the end of the day, if our end goal was simply to build our brand, then Google might have been a more cost-effective choice.
 But clearly, if your goal is conversions in a niche market, Facebook ads deliver the performance we want.
-Regardless of the online ad channel being used, it’s important to note that twice as many ads were delivered to mobile devices than desktops.
+Regardless of the online ad channel being used, it's important to note that twice as many ads were delivered to mobile devices than desktops.
 For our Facebook ads, the mobile clicks outperformed desktop by almost 400%!
 Want to optimize your digital ad spend for mobile and desktop?
 Give us a call, or schedule a review with one of our social media experts.
-We’re doing just that for thousands of small businesses across the continent!
+We're doing just that for thousands of small businesses across the continent!

 1. How often should you post content on your social media sites?
 This is a question we get all the time.
 Some businesses post 4 times a day, others post once a week, and some post monthly.
 What do you think is the correct answer? once a week every day once a month other If you selected “D” you’d be correct.
 5 times a week is the best practice for small businesses (that includes real estate brokers and agents) according to our Engage121 research.
 2. What’s the biggest impediment to posting regularly? lack of writing skills lack of time lack of content According to a recent RISMedia survey “B” was the winner with 45% of real estate offices saying they just didn’t have enough time.
 31% admitted they didn’t have the skill and 15% said they didn’t have the content.
 32% admitted they needed to post more frequently.
 3. How do you define great content? entertaining industry focused timely broadly relevant all of the above I’m betting everyone answered “E”.
 This answer was pretty obvious.
 What is NOT obvious, however, is how to find content that meets all of these criteria.
 The easy (and fast, and inexpensive) answer is Engage121’s Social Media Assistant that gives you: ✓ Engaging, curated, regular content ✓ Full-service social media management ✓ Best-in-class social media advertising We create social media success for over 10,000 small businesses and we’d love to do the same for yours!
 Click here for more information or reach out to us at 888.607.9655.
 Infographics courtesy of RISMedia